 Can I Talk To Friends and Relatives About Child Loss?

 People ask me how I’m doing.
-How do they think I’m doing?
+How do they think I’m doing after losing my child?
 I don’t want to get people feeling down, so I smile, talk about how my day is going, etc. I make small talk.
 But really, my mind is on Jacob.
 I think about him from the time I wake up in the morning until I go to bed at night.
 Since my brain can’t concentrate on two things at once, when I’m concentrating on a specific task, I don’t think about him.
 But when I’m finished with whatever it is I’m doing, my mind goes right back to Jacob.

 Can I Talk to G-d?